pindell-matt/mastermind/README.md

 ```

 If the player enters `'p'` or `'play'` then the game will start over.
 Otherwise, `'q'` or `'quit'` can be used to end the game

+## Contributing

+1. Fork it!
+2. Create your feature branch: `git checkout -b my-new-feature`
+3. Commit your changes: `git commit -am 'Add some feature'`
+4. Push to the branch: `git push origin my-new-feature`
+5. Submit a pull request :D